3D latent diffusion models for parameterizing and history matching multiscenario facies systems: Latent diffusion models for representing geological systems

 \section{Latent diffusion models for representing geological systems}

 In this section, we first present an overview of the general DM~\citep{ho2020denoising} and LDM~\citep{rombach2022highresolution} procedures.
-Our 3D-LDM method for multiscenario geological parameterization is then described.
+Our 3D-LDM method for geological parameterization with variable metaparameters is then described.
 From a geomodeling perspective, scenario parameters act as a form of conditioning to global features, as opposed to conditioning to particular values at specific spatial locations, i.e., hard data.
 Strategies to implement scenario conditioning in a deep learning parameterization context include the use of additional input channels or separate parameter-encoding pipelines.
 These approaches enable direct control on the generation process, and have proved effective for geomodeling purposes~\citep{Song_Mukerji_Hou_2021}.
-In this study, however, we adopt a simpler approach, where the method is trained to parameterize over a range of scenarios without additional constraints or input features.
+In this study, however, we adopt a simpler approach, where the method is trained to parameterize for a range of scenario parameters without additional constraints or input features.